-The move has seen Aquis withdraw from the Integrated Resort Development process, which is the requirement for the approval of casino license.
+The decision to put the casino development on hold has seen Aquis withdraw from the Integrated Resort Development process.
+To explain, the Integrated Resort Development process, is the requirement for the approval of casino license.

-The Chinese billionaire, Tony Fung, who was set to be involved in the casino side of the business is not impressed by the latest developments.
-Fung has been rumoured to be looking to take his business elsewhere because the developers of the resort have not indicated when they will continue with the casino plans.
+Chinese billionaire, Tony Fung, who was set to be involved in the casino side of the business is not impressed by the latest developments.
+Fung is rumoured to be on the lookout to take his business elsewhere.
+Because the developers of the resort have not clearly indicated when they will continue with the casino plans.

 Sources close to the Chinese property tycoon, said he has set his sights on a new casino on the Gold Coast.
-Fung has had numerous meetings with the partners developing the Gold Coast and it is believed that he bought the International Beach Resort at the end of 2015 with an AU$160 million buyout.
+Fung has had numerous meetings with the partners developing the Gold Coast.
+In fact, rumours have circulated on Fung now owning the International Beach Resort.
+Sources have confirmed that the purchased would have happened in the latter half of 2015.
+The buyout is estimated at AU$160 million.